xfixxy3939/fewer-stealer/README.md

 ❗️ Disclaimer: We are not responsible for any damages this software may cause after being acquired.
 This software was made for personal education and sandbox testing.
 I am not responsible for any damages this software may cause.
 This was made for personal education.

-- 5 Stars = Main.js
-- 15 Stars = Backend
-- 25 Stars = Build Bot
-- 45 Stars = All source code of FewerStealer (creating a grabber with bot)

 ### 📝 Features

 🧊 **Desktop wallets**